Skiing Lake Andrews

 The early ’60s are considered Bates’ prime prank years (a Volkswagen Bug in Coram Library, livestock in the President’s Office), but if there’s a category for best “approved” stunt, then the water-ski dash across Lake Andrews, featuring Stu Abelson ’97 dressed in the Bobcat suit, is a paws-down winner.

 The setup for the May 23, 1997, spectacle was deceptively simple.
 Abelson sat on the banks on the Olin side of the pond holding the tow rope.
-The rope extended across the pond, snaked around a tree through a 90-degree metal pipe (fabricated by Physical Plant), and attached to a Land Rover idling in the lower parking lot behind Lane Hall and Schaeffer Theater.
+The rope extended across the pond, snaked around a tree through a 90-degree metal pipe (fabricated by Facility Services), and attached to a Land Rover idling in the lower parking lot behind Lane Hall and Schaeffer Theater.

 A campuswide announcement had drawn a midday Friday crowd of several hundred students, faculty, staff and, as it was Trustee Weekend, more than a few of the institutional stewards (plus media from the Sun-Journal and the local ABC affiliate).
 With the crowd nearly encircling the pond, the Land Rover’s driver, Caleb Goodrich ’99, gunned it.